pop-os/docs/src/navigate-pop/launching-applications.md

 ![Dock Icon](/images/locate-launch-applications/dock-icon.png)

-You can pin additional applications to the Dock by right clicking their icon in the Application menu and selecting `Add to Favorites`.
+You can pin additional applications to the Dock by right-clicking the application's icon in the Application menu and selecting `Add to Favorites`.

 ![Add to Favorites](/images/locate-launch-applications/add-to-favorites.png)

-Remove applications from the Dock by right clicking them and selecting `Remove from Favorites`.
+Remove applications from the Dock by right-clicking the application and selecting `Remove from Favorites`.

 ![Remove from Favorites](/images/locate-launch-applications/remove-from-favorites.png)

 ### The Terminal

-Launch the Terminal from the dock; then type the name of the application hit Enter.
+Launch the Terminal from the dock; then type the name of the application hit `Enter`.

 ![Launch From Terminal](/images/locate-launch-applications/launch-from-terminal.png)